 - Q: In my novel I use quotations from the NIV, KJV, and NLT.
 They do not exceed the amounts the publishers allow; however, I am not sure where to insert the notice of copyright.

 A: It isn’t necessary to include such information in the contest files.
-Should your story win, Worthy Publishing has its own copyright terminology for the page that follows the title page.
+Should your story win, the publisher has its own copyright terminology for the page that follows the title page.

 - Q: I have revised my entry from last year.
 May I resubmit it this year?

 A: Absolutely.
-Several past winner placed as a semifinalist in a previous year with an earlier version of their manuscript.
+Several past winners placed as a semifinalist in a previous year with an earlier version of their manuscript.